 Both paintings are framed close, with gasket mats and lined rabbets.
 Substantial space around the subject in each case makes a mat unnecessary, and the size and strength of the images means they each hold up to a wide frame just fine—much like an oil painting.

 This first one we just finished.
-It’s titled “At the Round-Up” (n.d., 29-3/4″ by 19-3/4″).
+It’s titled “At the Round-Up” (n.d., 29-3/4″ x 19-3/4″).
 The mitered frame is an original design to this picture and is carved walnut, with a Nut Brown stain, in a 3-1/2″ wide scoop profile.
 It has an 18 kt gilt slip.
 I always liked this one we made for a Kevin Courter painting several years ago, and I thought of the carving pattern I’d done on it when I saw the skull in the foreground of this piece.
 (See carving detail in second image.)

 Here’s a detail of the corner: